 Triangulate your data

-This will allow you to have two sources of performance data to triangulate or cross check with each other.
+Doing so will allow you to have two sources of performance data to triangulate or cross check with each other.
 If these don’t line up proportionally or look biased to an analyst’s eye, this can pick up reporting issues before you’ve started your test.
-I’ve encountered plenty of issues with AB testing packages not lining up with what the site analytics said – and it’s ALWAYS been a developer and instrumentation issue.
-You simply can’t trust one set of experiment metrics – you need a backup to compare against, in case you’ve broken something.
+I’ve encountered plenty of issues with AB testing packages not lining up with what the site analytics said—and it’s always been a developer and instrumentation issue.
+You simply can’t trust one set of experiment metrics—you need a backup to compare against, in case you’ve broken something.

-Don’t weep later about lost data – just make sure it doesn’t happen.
+Don’t weep later about lost data—just do your best to make sure it doesn’t happen.
 It also helps as a belt and braces monitoring system for when you start testing – again so you can keep watching and checking the data.

 [Reference article: How to Analyze Your A/B Test Results with Google Analytics]

 You need to approach every test like a labour intensive meal, prepared by a Chef.
 You need to be constantly looking, tasting, checking, stirring and rechecking things as it starts, cooks and gets ready to finish.
 This is a big insight that I got from watching lots of tests intensely—you get a better feel for what’s happening and what might be going wrong.

 Sometimes I will look at a test hundreds of times a week – for no reason other than to get a feel for fluctuations, patterns or solidification of results.
 You have to resist the temptation to be drawn in by the pretty graphs during the early cycle of a test.